fdrocha/fdrocha.github.io/llmri/index.md

 Internally, the LLMs are composed of alternating *self-attention* and *multi-layer perceptron* (MLP) layers.
 Each of these layers has its own interesting internal structure, but I won't be considering it.
 I will only look at the final output of each of these layers, which always has the same shape,  $$(d_{\rm seq}, d_{\rm emb})$$.
 In the case of `LLama-3-8B` there are 64 of these layers, 32 of each kind.
 At this level of abstraction we can therefore think of set of activations of as a three-dimension tensor of shape $$(d_{\rm layer}, d_{\rm seq}, d_{\rm emb})$$.
 Actually, it will be useful to split this into two separate tensors [1] corresponding to the self-attention and MLP activations, each with $$d_{\rm layer}=32$$.

-I used the HuggingFace `transformers` python library to record these activation tensors when running over a few small dataset:
+I used the HuggingFace `transformers` python library to record these activation tensors when running over a few small datasets.
+The code used is in the `record_activations.py` file in [this github repository](https://github.com/fdrocha/llmri).
+The datasets are also present in there in the `activations` subdirectories.
+They are:

 - `en`: An English news headline dataset from the [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download).
 Specifically the 2023 10K set from [here](https://wortschatz.uni-leipzig.de/en/download/English).
 A few samples: